Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing

 Primordial non-Gaussianities imprint a distinctive scale dependence on the large-scale linear bias of cosmological tracers \citep{Dalal2008,Slosar2008}, such as galaxies and quasars.
-This feature has been widely used to constrain $\fnl$, either through the three-dimensional power spectrum of tracers \citep{Castorina2019,Rezaie2021,Mueller2021,Cagliari2023,Chaussidon2024fnl} or via angular power spectra and cross-correlations with CMB lensing \citep{Krolewski2024fnlcmblensing,Fabbian2025lbgcmblensing}.
-The tightest current limit, $\fnl = -3.6^{+9.0}_{-9.1}$, was obtained by \citet{Chaussidon2024fnl} from \desi Quasar ($0.8 < z < 3.1$) and Luminous Red Galaxy ($0.6 < z < 1.1$) large-scale power spectrum measurements.
-In this context, high-redshift LBGs are expected to deliver independent and competitive constraints on $\fnl$ thanks to their higher number densities compared to \desi quasars \citep{Payerne2025lbg,Crenshaw2025lbg} and their redshift distribution spanning $z=2.5$–$3.5$.
-Probing large-scale clustering at $z > 2.5$ is particularly advantageous: LBGs sample vast cosmic volumes, are strongly biased tracers, and lie in an epoch less affected by nonlinear structure growth.
-Consequently, the primordial signal is less contaminated by late-time astrophysical effects, providing a cleaner window on the Universe’s initial conditions.
+This feature has been widely used to constrain $\fnl$, either through the three-dimensional power spectrum of tracers \citep{Rezaie2023,Cagliari2023,Chaussidon2024fnl} or via angular power spectra and cross correlations with CMB lensing \citep{Krolewski2024fnlcmblensing,Fabbian2025lbgcmblensing,Chiarenza2025cmblensing}.
+The tightest current limit, $\fnl = -3.6^{+9.0}_{-9.1}$, was obtained by \citet{Chaussidon2024fnl} from \desi quasar ($0.8 < z < 3.1$) and luminous red galaxy ($0.6 < z < 1.1$) large-scale power spectrum measurements.
+In this context, high-redshift LBGs are expected to deliver independent and competitive constraints on $\fnl$ thanks to their higher number densities compared to \desi quasars \citep{Payerne2025lbg,Crenshaw2025lbg} and their redshift distribution spanning $z=2.5$–$3.5$ \citep{2023MNRAS.521.3648D}.

 The paper is organized as follows: In \secreff{sec:angular_power_spectrum_definition}, we introduce the formalism for the LBG angular power spectrum, the cross-angular power spectrum between the LBG population and the CMB lensing potential, and their link to local PNGs.
-In \secreff{sec:dataset}, we present the different datasets that we use throughout this paper to conduct PNG forecasts.
-In \secreff{sec:forecast_methodology}, we describe the forecasting methodology employed throughout this work, based on posterior estimation via MCMC using fiducial data vectors.
-In \secreff{sec:results_on_fNL}, we present the different forecasts on the parameter $\fnl$, exploring modeling choices and propagation of photometric redshift distribution uncertainties.
+In \secreff{sec:dataset}, we present the different datasets that we used throughout this study to conduct PNG forecasts.
+In \secreff{sec:LBG_prop}, we detail the different modeling choices we made through this work to characterize the LBG samples.
+In \secreff{sec:forecast_methodology}, we describe the forecasting methodology employed throughout this work, based on posterior estimation via Markov chain Monte Carlo (MCMC) using fiducial data vectors.
+In \secreff{sec:results_on_fNL}, we present the different forecasts on the parameter $\fnl$, exploring modeling choices and propagation of photometric redshift distribution uncertainties, using either an idealized LBG sample obtained by a Random Forest approach on \unions-like data, or an LBG sample obtained from early \unions data.
 We conclude in \secreff{sec:conclusions}.

-\section{Formalism for the Angular Power spectrum}
+\section{Formalism for the angular power spectrum}

 Under the Limber approximation \citep{Limber1953approx}, the correlation function of two fields $X,\,Y$ is dominated by small angular scales only (i.e., high multipoles) and the kernel varies slowly along the line of sight.
 The angular power spectrum simplifies to